edsel-dev/personal-website/README.md

 # personal-website
-This is my first personal website using HTML CSS and Javascript and also this my first Github Repository.
+This is my first personal website using HTML CSS and Javascript and also this is my first Github Repository.